Bear Lake County, Idaho: History

 Peg-Leg Smith established a trading post on the Oregon Trail from 1848 to 1850 near Dingle.

 The first settlement in the Bear Lake Valley was Paris, settled by Mormon pioneers led by Charles Rich on September 26, 1863; thirty families comprised the original settlement.
 In the spring of 1864, Montpelier was settled on the other side of the valley on the Oregon Trail.
 Bear Lake County was established in 1875, and the railroad was extended through Montpelier in 1892.

+Economy

+A heavily rural county, Bear Lake's economy is predominantly agricultural, although tourism has been increasing as an industry in recent years.
+Bear Lake is well known for its cattle ranches and grain farms, although these industries are susceptible to the region's high elevation and long winters.
+Bear Lake County is home to the northern half of its namesake, Bear Lake, and the popularity of Bear Lake National Wildlife Refuge has led to a building boom surrounding the lake in the southern side of the county.
+Montpelier serves as the county's center of commerce, and seasonal commerce picks up during the summer.

 Geography

 Bear Lake County comprises the state's southeast corner.
 Its east boundary line abuts the west line of the state of Wyoming and its south boundary line abuts the north line of the state of Utah.
 According to the U.S. Census Bureau, the county has a total area of 1049 sqmi, of which 975 sqmi is land and 75 sqmi (6.1%) is water.
 The county is centered on Bear Lake Valley and includes the surrounding mountain ranges.
 The valley is high in the mountains, with its lowest elevation over 5900 ft above sea level.
 The highest point in the county is Meade Peak at 9957 ft.